 When you print comments in PowerPoint, the thumbnails will always be marked with a number and the resulting comments will be printed as a backup page (even if you only have a comment that says “good job”).

-My recommendation is to not print your comments unless you specifically need them for two reasons.
+My recommendation is to not print your comments unless you specifically.

 Print Ink determines if PowerPoint includes any ink annotations you’ve added to your presentation.

 For example, during your presentation you might mark you it up with ink as you explain things, but you don’t want your ink annotations to show up when you print your presentation.